Overwatch 2 Best Settings for Max FPS

 VSync: Off.

-It can cause drastic FPS drops if your FPS drops below monitor refresh rate.
+It can cause drastic FPS drops if your FPS drops below the monitor refresh rate.
 Best to just turn this off.

 Triple Buffering: Off.